-Jeff Clarke, Director
+Jeff Clarke, Director (Chair of the Audit Committee)

-Mr. Clarke currently serves as Co-CEO of E.Merge Technology Acquisition Corporation (NASDAQ: ETACU), a special purpose acquisition corporation.
-Mr. Clarke also serves on the Board of Directors of FTD, LLC.
-Prior to this, Mr. Clarke spent five years as chief executive officer of Eastman Kodak Company, where he led the restructuring and divestiture of its high multiple packaging print division, substantially reducing Kodak's debt.
-Mr. Clarke has also held numerous prominent roles within the technology industry, including chief executive officer, chairman and executive chair positions at Travelport Limited, a leading technology and distribution company in the travel industry.
-He has also served as chief operating officer for CA Software, executive vice president of global operations at Hewlett-Packard and chief financial officer at

-Compaq Computer.
-Mr. Clarke is a former director at Dockers, Autodesk, Red Hat, Compuware and UTStarcom.
-He earned his MBA from Northeastern University and now serves as a Northeastern University Trustee
+Mr. Clarke currently serves as the interim chief executive officer of Doxim, Inc., a private company.
+Prior to this Mr. Clarke served as executive chairman and interim chief executive officer of FTD, LLC, a private company.
+Prior to this Mr. Clarke served as chief executive officer of Eastman Kodak Company (NYSE:KODK).
+Mr. Clarke has held numerous roles within the technology industry, including chief executive officer, chairman and executive chair positions at Travelport Limited, a private company.
+He has also served as chief operating officer of CA Software, executive vice president of Hewlett-Packard Company and chief financial officer of Compaq Computer.
+Mr. Clarke is a board member of Mondee, Inc, (NASDAQ:MOND), Co-Pilot IQ, a private company and Ellipsis Health, a private company.
+Mr. Clarke is a former director of the following publicly traded firms Autodesk, Compuware, Emerge Technology Acquisition Company, Red Hat and UTStarcom.
+He earned his MBA from Northeastern University and now serves as a Northeastern University Trustee.